 History

-In the 15th century, Europeans sought to directly reach the producing islands of spices to get them for less than that paid to the Arabs who bought them themselves to Asian traders.
-After an attempt by the Portuguese, it was ultimately the Dutchman via the Dutch East India Company who managed to impose their monopoly.
+In the 15th century, Europeans sought direct access to the spice‑producing islands in order to obtain spices at a lower cost than the price paid to Arab traders, who themselves purchased them from Asian merchants.
+After an initial attempt by the Portuguese, it was ultimately the Dutch, through the Dutch East India Company, who succeeded in establishing a monopoly.

-The nutmeg tree is then exported to the Caribbean and Grenada to be grown there.
-It would have been introduced in Martinique during the colonization.
+The nutmeg tree was later exported to the Caribbean and to Grenada for cultivation.
+It is believed to have been introduced to Martinique during the colonial period.

 Varieties

 The fruit is an ovoid capsule.
-It includes a thick, meaty flesh that is consumed locally in candied fruit and seed.
-The seed is surrounded by a laciniated aril that yields the spice known as mace.
-Mace or nutmeg flower is the spice obtained from the tissue of the nutmeg plant.
+It contains a thick, fleshy pulp that is locally eaten as candied fruit, and a seed.
+The seed is surrounded by a lacy aril, which yields the spice known as mace.
+Mace, or “nutmeg flower”, is the spice obtained from the tissue surrounding the nutmeg seed.

-It can also be used to treat digestive disorders such as gastroenteritis, bloating and intestinal parasitosis.
+It can also be used to treat digestive issues such as gastroenteritis, bloating, and intestinal parasites.

-Nutmeg is recommended for back pain and nervous disorders.
+Nutmeg is recommended for relieving back pain and nervous disorders.

 Uses